 Leading beyond Office Politics

 When employees believe they can behave in this way or that way, they must be informed their behaviors are causing harm to others including the organization.
-Until they are formally notified, personal agendas and conflicts can continue to drive unacceptable behaviors that fan the fires office politics leading to even more discontent and lost profits.
+Until they are formally notified, personal agendas and conflicts can continue to drive unacceptable behaviors.
+These behaviours fan the flames of the fire of office politics leading to even more discontent and lost profits.

 The second key again is owned by leadership who must consistently enforce the Values Statement.
 People, like cats, when given an inch will take a mile or the entire bed.